Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 .
 It was one of these, many believe, who canonized him following his death (if, indeed, he'd even been born by this time).
 Thus, only scattered portions of Western Christendom ever recognized him as a saint.

 Fere Verus has the patron saint concession for false starts, fudged research, and sufferers of festering sores.
-Bibfeldt protégé Katz N. Jammer believes that he was the subject of Girolamo Fracastoro's
+Bibfeldt protégé Katz N. Jammer believes that Girolamo Fracastoro's

 Up to modern days, many claim that his intercession on their behalf has greatly influenced the results of their lives.
 For instance, some say that noted aviator Douglas Corrigan